NYU School of Medicine Institutional Review Boards

 - Determine the type of review your project will require from the IRB (exempt, expedited, or full board).

-- Use Research Navigator to create your study’s profile.
+- Use Research Navigator to create a study profile (Kereberos ID and password required).

 - Use Research Navigator to submit your initial review request to the IRB (and all other relevant Office of Science and Research administrative offices and ancillary review committees).